Review and road test of the Fiat 500X

 Ten Second Review of the Fiat 500X

 Fiat offers buyers in the small SUV segment an improved version of its characterful 500X Crossover model.
-It's bigger than it looks and there's a new range of more efficient three and four cylinder petrol engines on offer, plus improved connectivity and a whole stack of personalisation options.
+It's bigger than it looks and there's a frugal 48V Hybrid four cylinder petrol engine on offer.
+Plus improved connectivity and a whole stack of personalisation options.
+You can even get a 'Dolcevita' open-topped version.
 If you're looking for a surefire conversation starter, you can't do a lot better.

-It's easy to forget that Fiat actually has a history of small 4x4 cars.
+It's easy to forget that Fiat actually has a history of small SUV-style cars.
 The Panda 4x4 first appeared over thirty years ago and has spawned many imitators.
-A few years ago, Fiat also fleshed their all-wheel drive selection out with the Sedici, essentially a rebodied Suzuki SX4, that made modest but useful sales.
+A decade or so back, Fiat also fleshed their all-wheel drive selection out with the Sedici, essentially a rebodied Suzuki SX4, that made modest but useful sales.

 In 2015 though, the company decided to get really serious about the SUV 'B'-segment and launch this 500X, here usefully improved.
-It's based on the same running gear as Jeep's cute but capable Renegade and is available in both front-wheel drive and four-wheel drive guises.
+It's based on the same running gear as Jeep's cute but capable Renegade, but is available only in front-wheel drive guise and comes in standard or open-topped 'Dolcevita' forms.

 Design and Build

 There aren't too many small Crossovers with styling that gets an almost universal vote of confidence, but we really haven't chanced upon anyone who doesn't like the 500X.
 Designed in-house by Fiat's Centro Stile studio, this model not only has clear links to its siblings in the current 500 family but also to the iconic 1957 original, most notably when it comes to the large circular headlamps, the brightwork on the nose and the distinctive clamshell bonnet.
 Changes made to this revised model are relatively minor, including restyled daytime running lights and a tail lamp design that references that of the little 500 citycar.
+There's also a smarter '500' logo at the front and new FIAT lettering at the rear.
 'Cross' models get 'SUV'-style protective skid plates.
+Choose the alternative 'Dolcevita' open-topped model and you get a full-length canvas folding roof which can open in 15 seconds at speeds of up to 62mph.

-Inside, the cabin has been lightly updated with a body-coloured dash fascia panel.
+Inside with all variants, the cabin has been lightly updated in revent times, with a body-coloured dash fascia panel.
 As before, there's wrap-around bolstering and arm rests placed in the centre console and on the door trims to aid relaxed cruising.
-The key change is probably the incorporation on all model's of Fiat's latest generation 7-inch centre-dash infotainment screen.
-This includes the brand's 'Uconnect LIVE' features - things like music streaming with Deezer and TuneIn, news from Reuters, connected navigation from Rom Tom LIVE and the option to keep in touch with friends via Facebook Check-in and Twitter.
+If you haven't checked out a 500X since its original launch, the key change you'll probably notice is the incorporation on all model's of Fiat's latest generation 7-inch centre-dash infotainment screen.
+This includes the brand's 'Uconnect LIVE' features - things like music streaming with Deezer and TuneIn, news from Reuters, connected navigation from Tom Tom LIVE and the option to keep in touch with friends via Facebook Check-in and Twitter.
 The back seat remains pretty snug but you get a decent 350-litre luggage compartment which can be extended using the Fold&Tumble rear seats and the fold-flat front passenger seat.

 Market and Model

-The Uconnect set-up offers real time traffic information and lane guidance, plus Google Play Music, among other music services.
+The Uconnect centre-dash infoptainment set-up fitted across the range offers real time traffic information and lane guidance, plus Google Play Music, among other music services.
 Furthermore, customers can stay in touch with Uconnect LIVE services.
 Users who download the free Uconnect LIVE app from the App Store or Google Play Store to their smartphone can fully exploit the benefits of Uconnect LIVE, including music streaming with Deezer and TuneIn, news from Reuters, plus connected navigation with TomTom LIVE.
 In addition, they can stay in touch with friends via Facebook check-in and Twitter.

 Cost of Ownership

 The market for boutique small Crossovers such as the 500X isn't anything like as price sensitive as those of other small cars and cost of ownership figures consequently come a bit further down the priorities scale.
 Nevertheless, the 500X utilises engines from other Fiat Group models where buyers are putting the budget under a bit more scrutiny.
-The unit most UK buyers will choose, the 1.0-litre three cylindr petrol, returns some decent efficiency figures; netting 47.1mpg on the combined cycle with emissions of 139g/km.
+The 1.5-litre Hybrid unit manages up to 49.5mpg on the combined cycle with emissions of up to 129g/km.
+This is the first Fiat Hybrid that uses the electric motor by completely disconnecting the petrol engine, which can remain idle for up to 47 per cent of the time according to the total WLTP cycle.
+In the urban cycle alone, the percentage rises to 62 per cent.
+The benefits of this 48-volt 1.5 'T4'-series Hybrid engine easily out-strip those of the previous 1.3-litre conventional unit: in Hybrid, CO2 emissions are up to 11 per cent lower.
+But performance is never sacrificed, and the car is very comfortable to drive, courtesy of the practically imperceptible shifts between the electric motor and the combustion engine.

-You can also do your bit on the frugality side in this model, thanks to the clever 'eco:Drive LIVE' system that's built into the centre-dash infotainment screen.
+Whatever kind of 500X you choose, you can do your bit on the frugality side, thanks to the clever 'eco:Drive LIVE' system that's built into the centre-dash infotainment screen.
 Fiat says it's a bit like having a personal trainer on board.
 This electronic coach isn't looking to fight the flab, but instead is looking to trim your figures rather than your figure; specifically those for fuel and CO2 efficiency.
 Earlier versions of the 'eco:Drive' system did this by monitoring your driving style, then producing a report you had to download onto a USB stick, then view on your home PC - which was all a bit nerdish.
 Here, it's all done with live assistance, analysing your driving in real time and making suggestions instantly displayed on the dash-mounted UConnect infotainment screen.

 Every model in the range is covered by a three-year, unlimited mileage warranty and there's 36 months of breakdown cover included as well.
 Should you have a problem on a journey, you can use the 'Uconnect' infotainment system to contact roadside assistance and the same set-up can also be used to book routine services.

 The 500X hasn't sold as well as it should have for Fiat, but there's still time for the Italian brand to turn that around.
 The package of changes visited upon this revised model should help.
-The slow-selling diesel and 4WD models have been dropped and buyers are now at last treated to a properly efficient range of modern petrol units.
+The slow-selling diesel and 4WD models have been dropped and beneath the bonnet, buyers are now at last treated to a properly efficient petrol unit.

 We're a little disappointed that prices are no longer quite as affordable as they once were, but what you're now getting is a far more class-competitive product that has more than a dash of Italian flair.
 Indeed, we continue to think that this car sets a template for how a retro-style citycar shape can be expanded into something more family-sized.
 In short, this car deserves a place on your small SUV shortlist.